-When you have completed the lab you should check in a final version via subversion.
-This should include the Bluespec implementation of the firstfir and multfir filters.
-It should also include your answers to the discussion questions in a file called answers in the top level lab directory.
+When you have completed the lab you should check in a final version via git.
+This should include the Bluespec implementation of the FIR filter with multistage multiplier and your answers to the discussion questions in a file called lab1 in a new directory called answers at the top level of the lab directory.
+Text is the preferred format for the answers/lab1 file, pdf format is also acceptable.